 Apart from the free staycation, Azalea partnered with some key establishments to give us the best tour experience in the city.
 But let’s save that for later, today let me focus on the accommodation itself.

 The trip was set on May 17, 2016, but a previous engagement prevented me from traveling with the other bloggers.
-Still, I was not about to let this opportunity go so I as soon as I was finished with what I had to do, I went to the Victory Liner terminal in Pasay to travel to Baguio.
-The EDSA traffic plus two 15-minute stopovers equaled to an 8-hour land travel.
-At 2:00 in the morning I reached Baguio City and spotted a man in a blue shirt with the Azalea logo print.
+Still, I was not about to let this opportunity go so as soon as I finished what I had to do, I went to the Victory Liner terminal in Pasay to travel to Baguio.
+The EDSA traffic plus two 15-minute stopovers equaled to an 8-hour land trip.
+At 2:00 in the morning, I reached Baguio City and spotted a man in a blue shirt with the Azalea logo print.
 He was the driver that Azalea sent to fetch me.

 It only took 6 minutes to get to the hotel.
 This is how fast the travel time is from the Victory Liner terminal to Azalea without the heavy traffic.
 It was 2 in the morning, I could understand if the staff was already feeling lethargic, but the people who greeted me were all nice and welcoming.
 I was given the card key to room 321 and made to sign a paper across my name.
 On the same sheet of paper, I saw the name of my roommate: Trisha Ignacio.

 I was escorted by one of the staff to my room.
 I was surprised to see how big it is, with its own kitchen, a balcony, and a bathroom.
 The bed is big and inviting and I thought it’s where I would bunk but the bell boy led me to the last door at the end of the room.
 It opened to another bedroom, a smaller one but with its own TV, a closet, and side tables on each side of the bed.